 (Image credit: Future)

 There's something so elegant about this leaf garland decoration — both delicate and tactile, it frames this festive space so beautifully.
-Choose colors in keeping with the rest of your Christmas decorations and drape two same-sized leaf garlands, like in this scene, depending on the size of frame.
+Choose colors in keeping with the rest of your Christmas decorations and drape two same-sized leaf garlands, like in this scene, depending on the size of the frame.
 These Lightstyle London Gold Eucalyptus LED Battery String Lights would be a nice touch, too, or else you could opt for a traditional garland.

 9. Create a Festive Arrangement In a Hallway